fengtao1998/cherry_test/.github/PULL_REQUEST_TEMPLATE.md

 #### For contributor

-For this PR, do we need to update docs?
+For this PR, do we need to update docs? (yes / no)

 - If yes, please update docs or create a follow-up issue if you need help.